Are There Risks From Secondhand Marijuana Smoke? Early Science Says Yes

 So is the solution simply to avoid smoke from combustion?
 In other words, is it safer to eat cannabis-infused products, or use "smokeless" e-cigarettes or vaping devices?

 Springer still urges caution on that score because vaping, for example, can have its own health effects.
-Vaping devices don't produce smoke from combustion but they do release a cloud of aerosolized chemicals.
+Vaping devices don't produce smoke from combustion, but they do release a cloud of aerosolized chemicals.
 Springer is studying the health effects of those chemicals, too.

 All this research takes time.
 Meanwhile, Springer worries that people might come to the wrong conclusion — that the absence of research means the secondhand smoke is OK.